Retarded room temperature Hamaker coefficients between bulk elemental metals: Numerical results

-Restricting the discussion to the full Lifshitz results for the retarded room temperature Hamaker coefficients of identical polycrystalline elemental metals embedded in vacuum, the least-square fit parameters $a,b,c,d$ and the accuracy of the simple semi-empirical Eq.(\ref{hamakerfit}) are listed in Tables \ref{hamakernanovacuum} and \ref{hamakermicronvacuum}.
-In particular, Table \ref{hamakernanovacuum} focuses on separations $l\in[0,200]\,$nm and Table \ref{hamakermicronvacuum} focuses on separations $l\in[0,1]\,\mu$m.
-It is evident that the semi-empirical expression is extremely accurate within $[0,200]\,$nm regardless of the metal, with mean absolute relative errors ranging from $0.08\%$ (Pd, Ti) up to $0.35\%$ (Al) and an element-averaged accuracy of $0.16\%$.
+In what follows, we extend the discussion to the retarded room temperature Hamaker coefficients of identical polycrystalline elemental metals embedded in vacuum at separations $l\in[0,1]\,\mu$m.
+Table \ref{hamakermicronvacuum} contains the least-square fit parameters $a,b,c,d$ and the accuracy of the unconstrained semi-empirical Eq.(\ref{hamakerfit}).

 The semi-empirical expression remains highly accurate within $[0,1000]\,$nm regardless of the metal, but the mean absolute relative errors visibly increase for each element, now ranging from $0.21\%$ (Sc) up to $3.24\%$ (Al) with an element-averaged accuracy of $1.27\%$.
-It is worth pointing out that the semi-empirical expression becomes rather inaccurate when the separation grid is expanded up to $l\in[0,5]\,\mu$m, exhibiting an element-averaged accuracy of $8.71\%$.
-This stems from the increasing importance of the static contribution with increasing separation, which is not incorporated in the semi-empirical expression.
-In fact, the largest relative errors in the $l\in[0,5]\,\mu$m interval are observed for the ferromagnetic metals (Fe, Ni, Co), since these possess the largest static contribution due to the enhanced static component of magnetic origin.
+It is worth pointing out that the semi-empirical expression becomes rather inaccurate when the separation grid is further expanded up to $l\in[0,5]\,\mu$m, exhibiting an element-averaged accuracy of $8.71\%$.
+This stems from the increasing importance of the static magneto-dielectric contribution with increasing separation, which is not incorporated in the semi-empirical expression.
+In order words, the separations are large enough to be located at the crossover of the dispersion force regime from the fully retarded limit to the thermal limit.
+In fact, the largest relative errors in the $l\in[0,5]\,\mu$m interval are observed for the ferromagnetic metals (Fe, Ni, Co), since these elements possess the largest static contribution due to the enhanced static component of magnetic origin.
 The modification of the semi-empirical expression to

 improves the rather poor accuracy at extended separations but deteriorates the excellent accuracy at short separations, thus it will not be discussed further.
-In Fig.2, the absolute relative deviation between the semi-empirical expression and the exact Hamaker coefficients is plotted as a function of the separation for identical metal combinations that belong to different columns of the periodic table.
-In spite of the non-monotonicity of the relative error, it is evident that there are no short separations $l\in[0,200]\,$nm that are accompanied by unacceptably large localized errors.
-This further demonstrates the very high quality of the proposed semi-empirical expression at short distances $l\in[0,200]\,$nm, regardless of the metal of interest.